mautic/user-documentation/docs/contacts/manage_contacts.rst

 Local Contact cookie (first party cookie)
 *****************************************

 If CORS is configured to allow access from the domain where the mtc.js is embedded, a cookie will be placed on the same domain with the name of ``mtc_id``.
-This cookie will have the value of the ID for the currently tracked contact but is not used to track the contact.
-This enables the server side software to access the contact ID, and thus providing the ability to integrate with Mautic's REST API as well.
+This cookie will have the value of the ID for the currently tracked Contact but isn't used to track the Contact.
+This enables the server side software to access the Contact ID, and thus providing the ability to integrate with Mautic's REST API as well.

-Valid Domains for CORS are expected to include the full domain name as well as the protocol. (e.g. http://example.com).
-If you serve up secure and non-secure pages you should include both https://example.com as well http://example.com.
-All subdomains will need to be listed as well (e.g. http://example.com and http://www.example.com ), if your server allows this.
-If you would like to allow all subdomains, an asterisk can be used as a wildcard (e.g. http://*.example.com).
+Valid Domains for CORS are expected to include the full domain name as well as the protocol.
+For example, ``http://example.com``, if you serve up secure and non-secure pages you should include both ``https://example.com`` as well ``http://example.com``.
+All subdomains will need to be listed as well for example, ``http://example.com`` and ``http://www.example.com`` , if your server allows this.
+If you would like to allow all subdomains, an asterisk can be used as a wildcard for example, ``http://*.example.com``.

 Tracking of custom parameters
 *****************************